-He played for Bordeaux, Marseille, Auxerre, Paris SG and Valencia.
-His most productive years were spent at PSG, where he notably won the European Cup Winners' Cup.
-Earned 25 caps.
-He went to Euro 1996 in England.
+Alain Roche played for Bordeaux, Marseille, Auxerre, Paris SG and Valencia.
+His most productive years were spent at PSG, where he notably won the European Cup Winners' Cup in 1996.
+For France, he played 25 times.
+He went to European Championship of 1996 in England.

 CB: Mario Yepes (Colombia)